rogiervd/math/doc/magma-operations.rst

 ..
 There seems to be no role ":cpp:variable:"!

+*   :cpp:type:`math::pick`: return one value or the other, depending on a condition.
 *   :cpp:type:`math::choose`: return the most preferable of two values.
 *   :cpp:type:`math::times`: multiply two values.
 *   :cpp:type:`math::plus`: add two values.